Driving rules in Iran

 - Specific driver license (it is required from drivers to be at least 23 years old)

-In Iran the traffic signs are international and we use the same signs like all the countries all around the world.
+In Iran the traffic signs are international and we use the same signs as all the countries all around the world.

 As an example, this is the speed limits sign you can see that even the numbers are in English not Persian.